junesirius/junesirius.github.io/_posts/Supernatural/2026-01-16-SPN-12-11-memory-loss-Dean.md

 >
 > Dean: Stupid question.
 I mean, what kind of psycho doesn't love waffles?
 They're fluffy, and they've got those little bitty pockets for the syrup, and then you put whipped cream on 'em?
 Come on... oh, <u>and</u>-- (**chocolate chips and strawberries**)

-Love how the script would write out lines that are skipped in the shooting.
+Love how the script would write out lines that are skipped in the filming.

 So there it is, with chocolate chips and strawberries.

 <br>

-**PPS:** What's actually in that camera footage when Dean can't read lips.
+**PPS:** What's actually in that camera footage when Dean can't read lips:

 > Dean leans in close to the laptop screen...
 >